Ditch the industry standard: Presenting the one logo solution

 Does this sound familiar?

-I’ve freelanced for the past ten years, as well as worked as a designer in-house and at design studios, and this process is the industry standard.
+Throughout my 10+ years designing, this process has been the industry standard.
 Through my early freelance days and previous design jobs, there has been a constant struggle between the client and designer.

 As the designer, we are confident in our solutions.
 Yet, the client often compromises and selects the safest logo option — one that blends in with their competitors and takes little risk.